molinfo-vienna/CDPKit/Doc/Sphinx/Source/introduction.rst

 - Readers/writers for various file formats (MDL Mol, SDF, Rxn, RDF, Mol2, PDB, MMTF, SMILES, SMARTS, etc.) allowing the I/O of small molecule, macromolecular, reaction and pharmacophore data
 - Molecule fragmentation algorithms (RECAP :cite:`doi:10.1021/ci970429i`, BRICS :cite:`https://doi.org/10.1002/cmdc.200800178`)
-- Generation of molecule and pharmacophore fingerprints (e.g. ECFP :cite:t:`doi:10.1021/ci100050t`)
+- Generation of molecule and pharmacophore fingerprints (e.g. ECFP :cite:`doi:10.1021/ci100050t`)
 - Large collection of implemented chemical structure descriptors
 - 2D structure layout and rendering of molecules and reactions
-- Gaussian shape-based molecule alignment and descriptor calculation
+- Gaussian shape-based molecule alignment and descriptor calculation :cite:`https://doi.org/10.1002/(SICI)1096-987X(19961115)17:14<1653::AID-JCC7>3.0.CO;2-K`
 - Pharmacophore generation, alignment and screening
 - 3D structure and conformer generation :cite:`doi:10.1021/acs.jcim.3c00563`
 - Prediction of a wide panel of physicochemical properties
 - Full-blown test-suite compliant implementation of the MMFF94 :cite:`https://doi.org/10.1002/(SICI)1096-987X(199604)17:5/6<490::AID-JCC1>3.0.CO;2-P` force field
 - ...

-**Machine Learning Integration**
+.. rubric:: **Machine Learning Integration**

 CDPKit seamlessly integrates with machine learning libraries like `scikit-learn <https://scikit-learn.org>`_, `PyTorch <https://pytorch.org/>`_, and `TensorFlow <https://www.tensorflow.org/>`_.
-Utilizing CDPKit for molecular data processing, feature extraction and descriptor calculations, greatly aids scientists that intend to build ML models for the prediction of physicochemical properties, biological activity, site of metabolism prediction, toxicity, and other attributes of potential drug candidates.
+Utilizing CDPKit for tasks like molecular data I/O, feature extraction, descriptor calculations, and so on, greatly aids scientists that intend to build ML models for the prediction of physicochemical properties, biological activity, site of metabolism , toxicity, and other attributes of potential drug candidates.
 An example of such an integration with ML methods is showcased in the source code of the software described in :cite:t:`molecules26206185`.

 .. index:: License